pda/signed_json/README.md

 `SignedJson::Signer`, on the other hand, can easily be implemented in other languages, allowing for signed cookies shared between same-domain web applications, for example.

+Note that the JSON-encoding must be consistent across implementations.
+For example in Python, separators=(',',':') must be specified to eliminate whitespace which would invalidate the HMAC digest.

   [1]: http://en.wikipedia.org/wiki/HMAC
   [2]: http://ruby-doc.org/ruby-1.9/classes/OpenSSL/HMAC.html